 The first thing you might consider doing when looking into pawn-shop software is to cross off your list every vendor who refuses to post prices on his website and insists on a phone call to simply answer "How much does it cost?".
-The reason is obvious: to engage you in a conversation that will take your time to go through a whole lot of convincing before you ever hear the numbers.
-'Sell.
-Sell.
-Sell.'
+The reason is obvious: to engage you in a high-pressure sales conversation pushing you into paying forever for software.
+Good for 'them' - You?
+Not so much...

 Secondly, if you abhor endless payments to a software vendor for the use of his software, then the second group of vendors to cross off your list are those offering 'web-based' programs.
 There is no ownership and the software will only continue to work for as long as your payments continue.